 Jackfruit is a tropical plant and acts like it.
 They are not viable outside below about zone 10, and they require lots of water, sunlight, humidity, and warmth to thrive.
 They cannot tolerate frost or extended periods of drought.
-Under good conditions, young trees grow quickly, and if you manage to survive the winters, you could have a nice-sized foyer tree within a few years.
-If you're very lucky, your tree might even make it to setting fruit.
-Fruit are typically harvested within 8 months of flowering and can be harvested when green (and treated like plantains or breadfruit) or when they are fully ripe.
-Young jackfruit trees are susceptible to mealybugs and aphids.
+Young trees grow quickly under good conditions and if they manage to survive the winters, you could have a nice-sized foyer tree within a few years.
+If you're very lucky, your tree might even make it to setting fruit!
+The fruit is typically harvested within 8 months of flowering and can be harvested when green (and treated like plantains or breadfruit) or when they are fully ripe.
+Young jackfruit trees are susceptible to mealybugs and aphids, so be careful—and happy planting!